lnicastro/DIF/doc/README.md

     --views-only    recreate all the table views and trigger but do not touch table and indices.
 Must preceed --index-htm or --index-healpix-xxx comm.
     --readonly      do not execute any query that would modify the database.
-    --cnf           read user and/or password from "~/.my.cnf".
+    -c | --cnf      read user and/or password from "~/.my.cnf".
     --ra-key        add RA field to the index (i.e. ID+RA, def.
 ID only).

     -u | --user <User>